awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2aurora.steps.connectoracle.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/sbs/chap-rdsoracle2aurora.steps.connectoracle.html)

 1. Test the connection by choosing **Test**\.
 Choose **OK** to close the dialog box, then choose OK to create the connection profile\.
-![\[Connecting to the Oracle DB instance for AWS Database Migration Service\]](http://docs.aws.amazon.com/dms/latest/sbs/images/sbs-rdsor2aurora9.png)
+![\[Connecting to the Oracle DB instance\]](http://docs.aws.amazon.com/dms/latest/sbs/images/sbs-rdsor2aurora9.png) **Note**
-**Note**
-If your connection is unsuccessful, ensure that the IP address you assigned when creating the CloudFormation template is the one you are attempting to connect from\.
+If your connection is unsuccessful, ensure that the IP address you assigned when creating the AWS CloudFormation template is the one you are attempting to connect from\.
 This is the most common issue when trying to connect to an instance\.

 1. Create the HR schema you will use for migration using a custom SQL script \(Oracle\-HR\-Schema\-Build\.sql\)\.
 To obtain this script, do the following: